 This symbol of The Lord Of Shadows represents reflection and rebirth.

+This is one of the most famous symbols that you have probably seen in horror movies before.
 Placing a circle around a pentagram represents the connection and reciprocal relationship between the five elements — air, fire, earth, water, and spirit.

 Moon Rise & Set